Building Trust in Digital Transactions: A Comprehensive Guide

 Artificial Intelligence (AI):

-AI can analyze transaction patterns, detect anomalies, and prevent fraud.
-Chatbots powered by AI can also address user concerns efficiently.
+AI can analyze transaction patterns, detect anomalies, and prevent fraud AI-powered chatbots can also quickly attend to consumer issues.

 The decentralized nature of blockchain ensures transparency and security, making it ideal for digital payments and record-keeping.